nschorgh/Planetary-Code-Collection/Common/Test/README_tests.txt

 - z.testcrankT contains the coordinates of the vertical grid
 - test_Tprofile.m reads these profiles and compares them to the analytical solution

+The result is shown in Figure 1.1 of the UserGuide.pdf

 Note: The analytical solution is for an infinitely thick domain, so the small
       deviations toward the bottom boundary are okay.

-2. Example solution of semi-implicit heat equation solver with Stefan-Boltzmann Law boundary condition conductionQ.f90 or conductionQ2.f90
+2. Example solution of semi-implicit heat equation solver with Stefan-Boltzmann Law boundary condition (conductionQ.f90 or conductionQ2.f90)
-Crank-Nicoloson solver with nonlinear upper boundary condition

 make testcrankQ
 a.out